ivanvalverde/Ewally_challenge_API/README.md

 ## Description

-API designed to read a sequence of numbers(digitable line) to validate and bring data associated to that invoice.
+API designed to read a sequence of numbers(digitable line) to validate and decrypt data associated to that invoice.
 Proposed challenge by Ewally as a job oportunity.

+## API Info

+Routes:
+- *localhost:8080/boletos/:digitableLine* - GET route to validate and decrypt associated data from given URL parameter.

+Swagger:
+- *localhost:8080/api* - Swagger available route.

 ## Installation